 Request a payment plan or financial assistance

-If you find it impossible to afford the payments, immediately contact the billing department to request a payment plan or financial help.
+If you find it impossible to afford the bill, the best thing to do is immediately contact the billing department to request a payment plan or financial help.
 You can ask them to stretch the payments over a longer period to make it more affordable.

 If you need financial assistance, prepare to provide supporting documentation.

 “The medical provider may request financial information, such as bank statements and prior year tax returns, to prove [your] inability to pay [your] medical charges,” notes Adria Gross, founder of MedWise Insurance Advocacy.

 If you go to the hospital but can’t pay the bill, those health care bills turn into medical debt.
 Medical debt is especially tough to deal with because, unlike credit card debt or other forms of debt, medical debt is something you can’t avoid.
 Your health is most important, so you shouldn’t put it off because of healthcare costs.

 The American medical system is complex, and health care can get very expensive quickly if you don’t have health insurance.
 If you don’t make your bill payments, you’ll wind up with medical debt to the hospital or health care facility.
 The hospital may eventually sell that debt to a collections agency.

 If you’ve found yourself in medical debt,